-The preoperative evaluation for LASIK includes a precise measurement of your glasses prescription by two different computers and your surgeon, a full eye examination including at dilated retinal exam, all pertinent measurements of your eye including ultrasound corneal thickness and intraocular pressure, and a custom measurement of the higher order aberrations in your visual system.
-Your surgeon will use this information to program the laser accurately for your procedure.
+The preoperative evaluation for LASIK includes a precise measurement of your vision prescription five different ways, including by two different computers and by Dr. Vakharia.
+Dr. Vakharia then performs a full eye examination including a dilated retinal exam, all pertinent testing of your eyes including corneal mapping, ultrasound corneal thickness and intraocular pressure, and a custom wavefront measurement of the higher order aberrations in your visual system.
+Dr. Vakharia will use all of this information to program the laser accurately for your procedure.

-On the day of your procedure, you will spend about an hour at New Vision Laser Center.
+On the day of your procedure, you will spend about 90 minutes at New Vision Laser Center.
 You will receive several eye drops including anesthetic drops to numb the eyes, and, if you choose, a Valium pill to reduce your anxiety.
 You will then be brought in to the laser suite, where you will be reclined in a chair and positioned for your procedure.

-Your surgeon, two technicians assisting with your procedure, and another technician who is by your side to talk you through the procedure and make sure you’re comfortable, will be in the room with you.
+Dr. Vakharia and two laser technicians assisting with your procedure will be in the room with you and will talk you through the procedure to make sure you’re comfortable.
 Most patients do very well with their procedure without any significant pain or problems.
 The procedure takes approximately ten minutes per eye.

 During the procedure, a flap is made in the cornea, with a hinge left at one end of this flap.
 The flap is folded back revealing the middle part of the cornea.
 You will be asked to concentrate on a flashing light for 30 seconds to one minute while pulses from a computer-controlled laser vaporize a portion of the cornea and reshape it.

 The flap is then repositioned and heals in place naturally.
 Once the cornea has healed, it focuses the light accurately so you can see, without needing glasses or contact lenses to focus the light for you.